ml4ai/tomcat/docs/developer/minecraft_forge_events.md

             - getHitVec: The hit vector of the click.
             - [get/set]UseBlock
             - [get/set]UseItem
-        - [Right/Left]ClickItem: Fired when a player [right/left]-clicks an item.
+        - [Right/Left]ClickItem: When a player [right/left]-clicks an item.
-        - [Right/Left]ClickEmpty: Fired on the client side when a player [right/left]-clicks an empty space with [an empty hand/any ItemStack].
+        - [Right/Left]ClickEmpty: When a player [right/left]-clicks an empty space with [an empty hand/any ItemStack].
             - getHand: The hand involved in this interaction.
             - getItemStack: The itemstack involved in this interaction.
             - getPos: